-BUILD RELATIONSHIPS, PLAN, AND TEACH.
+PROFESSIONAL LEARNING OPPORTUNITIES WILL PROVIDE TIME AND RESOURCES FOR EDUCATORS TO BUILD RELATIONSHIPS, PLAN, AND TEACH.

-- When unable to hold face-to-face meetings, support for remote team meetings where teachers collaborate to make sure students are meeting academic standards and adjusting plans to meet student needs will be available. - Additional support for our newest educators to ensure they meet the needs of students.

-- Individualized support for educators. - Consider assessing student learning gaps upon reopening and adjust curriculum pacing for these needs.
+- Ongoing professional learning to meet the needs of students in a hybrid environment if the district must make this shift temporarily. - When unable to hold face-to-face meetings, support for remote team meetings where teachers collaborate to make sure students are meeting academic standards and adjusting plans to meet student needs will be available. - Additional support for our newest educators to ensure they meet the needs of students. - Individualized support for educators. - Consider assessing student learning gaps upon reopening and adjust curriculum pacing for these needs.